SeanKilleen/seankilleen.github.io/_posts/2020-12-30-adding-spell-checking-to-my-blogs-build-process-with-github-actions-and-cspell.md

 ## Wash, Rinse, Repeat

-makingThe first time I enabled this with a PR, I got a lot of failures, as one might expect.
+The first time I enabled this with a PR, I got a lot of failures, as one might expect.
 I kept making small commits over time and eventually I got there.
 I ran `cspell --config ./cSpell.json "**/*.md"` from my terminal as I went and kept making changes until the issues dropped to zero.

 ## Voila!